Active bystander training (4 hour course in one or two sessions)

+All Bystander Intervention training includes how to intervene in public aggression situations.
 Given your physical type and presentation, gender, race, social status, geographic location, there are better and worse ways to intervene in a conflict situation.
 Learn how to identify a circumstance that requires intervention.
 Learn your go-to interventions.
 Learn to choose the most effective tactic from your bag of tricks.
 Practice this with the group.
-You will leave with a list of resources.

 For the sake of security, the location for these classes will be sent to you by email, after you register.
 Here is a description of current venues, so that you can choose one that suits your needs.